Jonny-Ringo/TRUNK/TRUNK-Status-Update.md

 The TRUNK token and DAO will continue to exist as Arweave/AO are permanent.
 Going Forward:

-1. The permaweb site will remain up at https://trunk-on-ao.ar.io but will not receive further updates in it’s current form
+1. The permaweb site will remain up at https://trunk-on-ao.ar.io but will not receive further updates in it’s current form.
-    a.
     All manual staking/unstaking commands and other features can be found in the [TRUNK repo readme](https://github.com/Jonny-Ringo/TRUNK/blob/main/README.md).
 2. The token contract will remain live at `wOrb8b_V8QixWyXZub48Ki5B6OIDyf_p1ngoonsaRpQ` on AO Legacynet(testnet)
 3. The 12 AO received from the original CRED minting of TRUNK has been used to create a pool on Botega and paired with 144 TRUNK. https://botega.arweave.net/#/swap?from=0syT13r0s0tgPmIed95bJnuSqaD29HQNN8D3ElLSrsc&to=wOrb8b_V8QixWyXZub48Ki5B6OIDyf_p1ngoonsaRpQ